citiususc/hipster/src/site/markdown/index.md

 -   **Prof. Manuel Lama**
 -   **Prof. Alberto Bugarín**

-The project was also presented in the
+The project was also accepted in the
 [_9th Iberian Conference on Information Systems and Technologies (CISTI), 2014_](http://www.aisti.eu/cisti2014).
 If you use this library in your research projects, we encourage you to please cite our work :).
 Check the [citation](citation.html) page for more information.

+### Related projects

 Here you have a list of similar or complementary open source projects for Java which you might find useful: